unbit/uwsgi-docs/PythonDecorators.rst

 .. function:: signal(num)(func)

-   You can register signals for the :doc:`Signal framework<SignalFramework>` in one shot.
+   You can register signals for the :doc:`signal framework<Signals>` in one shot.

    .. code-block:: py